FMFluke/PWP-EMSE/meetings.md

 ### Minutes 30 minutes
 *Summary of what was discussed during the meeting*

+State diagram and resource relations were explained and clarrified doubts regarding our project to the staff as course staff is different from previous meetings.
+We also explained how resources are exposed to the uniform interface methods.
+Staff goes through the documentation and find out that everything is self explantory and understandable in first look.

 ### Action points
 *List here the actions points discussed with assistants*

+Some suggestions were mentioned about adding more relations between Ethnicity and recipe resources and how to move forward with the next deadline.

 ### Comments from staff